MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 ### Consent dialog for getting access token

-When you call `getAuthToken()` and user consent is required for user-level permissions, a dialog is shown to the app user who is currently signed in.
+When you call `getAuthToken()` and app user's consent is required for user-level permissions, an Azure AD dialog is shown to the app user who is currently signed in.

 :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/tabs-sso-prompt.png" alt-text="Tab single sign-on dialog prompt":::

-When an app user accesses your tab app for the first time and your tab app makes the `getAuthToken()` call, the app user must give consent.
-The Azure AD consent dialog that appears is for open-id scopes.

-The consent is to be given only once.
-The app user can access and use your tab app for the granted permissions and scopes.
+This consent dialog that appears is for open-id scopes defined in Azure AD.
+The app user must give consent only once.
+After consenting, the app user can access and use your tab app for the granted permissions and scopes.

 <!--The following consent dialogs appear at runtime: